velvetkevorkian/preact-ssr/tutorial.md

 # Build a SSR Preact app from scratch

-In this tutorial, we're going to build a simple server-rendered Preact app, with client-side hydration.
-We'll start by serving plain HTML with Express, then build up some components using Preact and HTM.
-After that, we'll add some interactivity by hydrating our components on the client.
-Along the way we'll have some fun (?) with build tools like Nodemon, Rollup, and NPM scripts.
+In this tutorial, we're going to build a simple server-rendered [Preact](https://preactjs.com/) app, with client-side hydration.
+We'll start by serving plain HTML with [Express](https://expressjs.com/), then build up some components using Preact and [HTM](https://github.com/developit/htm).
+After that, we'll add some interactivity by *hydrating* our components, matching up the server rendered HTML with what the client-side framework thinks it should be.
+Along the way we'll have some fun (?) with build tools like [Nodemon](https://nodemon.io/), [Rollup](https://rollupjs.org/guide/en/), and NPM scripts.

 None of the individual parts of this are (relatively speaking) that complex, but there are a lot of moving parts here and it can be hard to find an example that puts them all together.
 This is an intermediate level tutorial though, so I won't be explaining much of the syntax or JavaScript language features.
 You'll need to be reasonably comfortable with the terminal, NPM and JavaScript basics.

 ## Why server rendered?
 Why Preact?

 Basically, it's fast.
-Sending as much as you can via HTML means less work to do on the client to make it work; using a lightweight framework like Preact means you're sending less JavaScript on the wire, which translates to a faster user experience, especially on slower devices (i.e. most Android phones).
-For content-heavy sites, it's almost invariably better to get as much of your content onscreen in HTML
+Sending as much as you can via HTML means less work to do on the client to make it work; using a lightweight framework like Preact means you're sending less JavaScript on the wire, which translates to a faster user experience, especially on slower devices (i.e. most Android phones - start with [this article by Alex Russell](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/) if you want to delve into the numbers).
+For content-heavy sites, it's almost invariably better to get as much of your content onscreen in HTML as quickly as possible.

-It's also a good exercise in seeing what's going on under the hood -- in my day job I work on a moderately complex React/Next.js application, and there's a lot of magic that goes on under the surface.
-Understanding what your tools are doing for you is invariably useful.
+It's also a good exercise in seeing what's going on under the hood -- in my day job I work on a moderately complex [React/Next.js](https://nextjs.org/) application, and there's a lot of magic that goes on under the surface.
+Understanding what your tools are doing for you is always useful.

 ## Table of contents
 1. [An express app that serves HTML](#an-express-app-that-serves-html)